 Thomas has been involved with the Butler Society since the age of 20 days, when he attended the first Kilkenny Rally in 1967.
 Grandson of co-founder Hubert Butler, Thomas joined the committee in 2016.
-Formerly a globe-trotting foreign correspondent, Thomas now lives in London where he runs the global social media practice for the advertising company Ogilvy & Mather.
-At the Butler Society Thomas focuses on finding ways for members to connect, both digitally and in person, especially in the UK.
+Formerly a globe-trotting foreign correspondent, Thomas now lives in London where he is involved with global healthcare and social media.
+At the Butler Society, he focuses on finding ways for members to connect, both digitally and in person, especially in the UK.

 Ladies of Llangollen: Lady Eleanor Butler and her friend Ms. Sara Ponsonby.

 Lord & Lady Ormonde amongst guests at Sandringham in 1902